Tommy Kramer: College career

-After a stellar career at Lee, Kramer became another in the long list of San Antonio products to play college football at Rice University.
+After his strong career at Lee, Kramer became another of the many players from San Antonio to play college football at Rice University.

 Kramer led the Owls in passing for four straight years and his career and season marks were the standard at Rice for over 30 years until they were shattered by Chase Clement, another San Antonio signal caller.
 Kramer left Rice with school records in single-season passing yards, career passing yards (6,197); season total offense (3,272), career total offense (6,336), season touchdown passes (21), career touchdown passes (37), season total touchdowns (25) and career total touchdowns (48).
 He was the 1976 George Martin Award winner as Rice's MVP in 1976 and was elected to the Rice Athletic Hall of Fame in 1984.

 Kramer played in the Senior Bowl and the Blue-Gray Game in 1976 and was named MVP of the Senior Bowl.
 He also received the Fort Worth Kiwanis Sportsmanship Award in 1976.

 In 2012, Kramer was inducted into the College Football Hall of Fame.

 Professional career

 Kramer appeared in five games of his rookie season in 1977, with one start and four mop-up roles as the heir apparent to Fran Tarkenton, although when Tarkenton was hurt late in the season, Bob Lee would be the starter for four of the last five games.
 In the 12th game of the year, Minnesota trailed the San Francisco 49ers 24–7 in the fourth quarter, and Kramer was brought in to replace Lee.
-He went 9-of-13 for 188 yards and three touchdowns to win 28–27.
+He went 9-of-13 for 188 yards and three touchdowns to win 28–27, becoming the youngest Vikings quarterback to do so until the 2025 season (J J. McCarthy).
 The following week, he made his first ever start against the Oakland Raiders.
 He went 16-of-34 for 177 yards with a touchdown and three interceptions in the 35–13 loss.
 The following year, Kramer would end up in mop-up duty as Tarkenton started each game for his final season.
 For the 1979 season, Kramer would become fully installed as the starter.

 He earned the nickname "Two-Minute Tommy" for his reputation with comebacks, as he would lead the Vikings to nineteen comebacks (and one in the playoffs), with fifteen in the fourth quarter, with 1980 and 1985 having four from Kramer in each year.
 However, Kramer would be plagued by injuries in his eleven seasons spent with the Vikings, since he started 109 of a possible 152 games for the team over his tenure, and he started each game of a season just twice (1979 and 1982), beset by knee and shoulder injuries to go alongside concussions.
 Kramer had knee and shoulder injuries, multiple concussions and a 1987 preseason spine injury that he said “basically pretty much ended my career.”